-Polycarbonate has many good qualities like those of metal, glass, and plastics united in it.
+Polycarbonate has many good qualities like those of the metal, glass, and plastics united in it.
 The material is extremely impact resistant, stiff, transparent, and can handle hot and cold environments.
 Polycarbonate profiles are dimensionally stable.
 Polycarbonate profiles are used where a high impact resistant profile needs to be combined with light transmission.
 The applications vary from automotive, aircraft, lighting, and electronic industry.
 Polycarbonate is sensitive to the infusion of plasticizers and oil from Soft PVC and some rubbers.
 Keep this in mind when it is used as a seal or sealant; for this purpose, plasticizer-free flexible plastics are available.

 Polycarbonate profiles are frequently used in: